-- A decrease in sales from the Dr. Cherry Pathway to Healing product line, the highest margin product line included in the branded products reporting unit; - The lower volume of Pathway to Healing product line sales decreased the anticipated cost savings from our integration of previously outsourced fulfillment and call center activities following the acquisition of RHL, which reduced our ability to invest in expanding and marketing our branded products; - The additional time and investment required to expand the Real Health Laboratories product line to additional FDM retail customers and introduce new products to existing FDM customers; and - Investments were made in fiscal 2007 to the As We Change additional time and investment are required to expand the active customer base to a level where the catalog can generate higher cash flow.
+- A decrease in sales from the Dr. Cherry Pathway to Healing product line, the highest margin product line included in the branded products reporting unit; - The lower volume of Pathway to Healing® product line sales decreased the anticipated cost savings from our integration of previously outsourced fulfillment and call center activities following the acquisition of RHL, which reduced our ability to invest in expanding and marketing our branded products; - The additional time and investment required to expand the Real Health [®] Laboratories product line to additional FDM retail customers and introduce new products to existing FDM customers; and - Investments were made in fiscal 2007 to the As We Change® catalog in an effort to increase the active customer base and sales.
+We believe additional time and investment are required to expand the active customer base to a level where the catalog can generate higher cash flow.